 Since Anthony's death, Sharon began promoting heart health and education through the HCMA with fundraisers and events.
 She held golf tournaments, solicited donations from various organizations, and found other creative ways to raise funds.
 By 2002, the need to launch a foundation in her son's name was necessary in our country.
 Hence, the birth of the Anthony Bates Foundation and the cardiac screening programs nationwide.

 After learning how to successfully produce a community heart screening event, Sharon has demonstrated heart health through the FREE Cardiac Screening Events in communities of Kansas, Arizona, Nevada, California, Washington, Colorado, and New York.
 The target has been students, athletes, and young adults between the ages of 12 and 24 years old.
-As of the October 2016, Sharon completed seventy-four (74) heart screening events (echocardiogram and ECG testing) and provided over 13,000 echocardiogram and ECG tests for young people.
-The most recent, April 8, 2017, at Red Mountain High School in Mesa, AZ.
+As of the August 2018, Sharon completed eighty-eight (88) large school heart screening events (echocardiogram and ECG testing) and provided over 14,100 echocardiogram and ECG tests for young people.
+The most recent, August 18 2018, at Basha High School in Chandler, AZ.

 ABF has captured interesting data from their heart screenings.
 While proving the importance of heart exams prior to athletic activity, the ABF's results have also proven that children do have hidden heart issues.
 Over 10% of the people screened have an abnormal result which requires further cardiac testing.
 Cardiologists and research doctors in the HCM field have claimed for years that 1 in 250 people of the general population have or will develop HCM.
 This statistic translates to only .01% of the general population.
 The data at ABF is showing a much larger and more alarming number greater than 1 in 250.